gdsge/gdsge.github.io/_sources/index.rst.txt

    contain the root `toctree` directive.

 ============================================================
-GDSGE, A Toolbox for Solving DSGE Models with Global Methods
+GDSGE: A Toolbox for Solving DSGE Models with Global Methods
 ============================================================

 Welcome to GDSGE's documentation!